TERMS & CONDITIONS OF USE

 9.1.8 if applicable, it shall inform whatimpact of the occurrence and the nature of any “Serious Incident” reported to the Charity Commission at any time.

-9.2 The Recipient shall indemnify, defend and hold harmless whatimpact against all losses that Whatimpact incurs or suffers however arising as a result of or in connection with:
+9.2 The Recipient shall indemnify, defend and hold harmless whatimpact against all losses that whatimpact incurs or suffers however arising as a result of or in connection with:

 9.2.1 the Recipient’s breach of the warranties set out herein;